Engenharia-Finder/OPTA-PROG-TOTEM-TCP-IP-OFFLINE/README.md

 # EN

 ### OPTA-PROG-TOTEM-TCP-IP-OFFLINE
-This repository aims to store the programming carried out for testing and the final design of the TOTEM TCP-IP version.
+This repository aims to store the programming carried out for testing and the final design of the TOTEM TCP-IP OFFLINE version.

 ### OPTA_TOTEM_TCP-IP_OFFLINE
 The programming in the title above is already the final programming, ready for use with FactoryIO and TOTEM